Coarse groups, and the isomorphism problem for oligomorphic groups: Isomorphism of oligomorphic groups, and countable models

 \subsection{Plan of the proof}

-We will introduce a Borel inverse of the map $\+ M$, up to isomorphism.
-In more detail, let $\+ B$ be the closure of $\ran(\+ M)$ under isomorphism.
+We will introduce a Borel inverse up to isomorphism of the map $\+ M$, restricted to oligomorphic groups.
+In more detail, let $\+ B$ be the closure under isomorphism of the range of $\+ M$ on the class of oligomorphic groups.
 We will show that $\+ B$ is Borel, and define a Borel map $\+ G$ from $\+ B$ to the class of oligomorphic closed subgroups of $\S$ such that for each oligomorphic closed subgroup $G$ of $\S$, and each structure $M$ in $\+ B$, we have

-(recall here that by an isomorphism of topological groups we always mean a topological isomorphism).

 We will have $M\cong N \Leftrightarrow \+ G(M) \cong \+ G(N)$ for all $M,N\in \+ B$, as required for the proof of Theorem~\ref{thm:main}.
 The implication $M\cong N\Rightarrow \+ G(M) \cong \+ G(N)$ will follow from the definition of the map $\+ G$.
 The reverse implication will follow from (\ref{eqn:KNS}) and (\ref{eqn:invert}).